Date Thesis Awarded

 Second, we designed and tested an ultra-high vacuum chamber to enable us to perform variable angle cryogenic ellipsometry measurements.
 The vacuum chamber was designed for reflection and transmission ellipsometry, as well as near-normal incidence reflection measurements at cryogenic temperatures down to 4K.
 This will give us new experimental capabilities allowing us to obtain data in temperature ranges that have rarely been probed with ellipsometry.
 We also designed and constructed a vertical translation stage, as well as a combination horizontal translation and tilt stage to allow us to align the sample for ellipsometry measurements.

 Hollingshad, Arlough, "Spectroscopic Ellipsometry and Cryogenic Capability" (2014).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 13.

 Creative Commons License

 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 License.